krnbatta/pathfinder/docs/future-work/README.md

 7. Create system required file generator for MAPF search by setting a relatively easy standard for input.
 8. Improve Docs
 9. Use default camelCase standard.

-## Bugs
-1. Foo
-2. Bar

-This app has no tests written.

-I have been working alone and probably made some bad architecture decisions.
-Please suggest improvements.
+10. Use layout graph

+__Please raise issue [here](https://github.com/krnbatta/pathfinder/issues) if you find any bugs while using the app.__

 Please contribute to this repository.
 Make a pull request.
 Contact me: krnbatta@gmail.com